brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 ```

 AWS Organisations: Service Control Policies (SCPs)
-* __Service Control Policy__ enables you to restrict, at the account-level, what services and actions the IAM Entities in those accounts can do.
+* __IAM entities__ can be restricted at an account-level, as long as accounts are inside the AWS Organisation.
+* __ROOT users__ can be restricted, as long as accounts are inside an AWS Organisation.
+* __Service-linked roles__ are NOT restricted by SCP.
+* __Master account actions__ are NOT restricted by SCP.
-* SCP never GRANTS permissions, only LIMITS permissions.
+* SCP never GRANTS permissions, only LIMITS permissions in member accounts, including each member account Root user.

 __IAM Credential Report__ is a CSV-formatted report which lists all users in accounts + status of their various credentials, including PASSWORDS, ACCESS KEYS, MFA devices (last used, rotated).
 * Requires both `iam:GenerateCredentialReport` AND `iam:GetCredentialReport`.